Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: PIC Simulation Results

 \subsubsection{Axial lineouts of potentials and densities}

-Figure~\ref{fig:lineout} shows axial lineouts of $\phi$, $n_e$, and $n_i$ at $r=9$ mm.
+Figure~\ref{fig:lineout} shows axial lineouts of $\phi$, $n_{\rm e}$, and $n_{\rm i}$ at $r=9$ mm.
 The right column shows the entire discharge gap, including the sheath (0 to 0.5 mm), presheath (0.5 to 10 mm), and bulk (10 to 20 mm).
+We define the boundary between presheath and bulk as the unique point where $\phi = 0$ V, which occurs around $z\sim10$ mm.
 The left column provides a zoomed in view of the first millimeter, which contains the sheath.
 Figure~\ref{fig:lineout}(c) clearly shows the non-neutral sheath transitioning to the quasineutral presheath at $z=s$, where $s \sim 0.5$ mm, roughly constant across all pressures.
-The circles in the potential lineouts show the precise sheath edge, defined as the point where $n_e=0.9n_i$ (also see Table~\ref{tab:sims}).
+The circles in the potential lineouts show the precise sheath edge, defined as the point where $n_{\rm e}=0.9n_{\rm i}$ (also see Table~\ref{tab:sims}).

 Near the cathode, the electron density is much less than the ion density, because there are relatively few CSEs compared to ions, which carry nearly all the current at the cathode.
-The electron density begins to increase rapidly around $z\sim0.3$ mm as CSEs perform ionizations near their Larmor turning point, leading to a narrow peak in electron and ion density around the sheath edge, which is more prominent for high pressures.
+The electron density begins to increase rapidly around $z\sim0.3$ mm, leading to a narrow peak in electron and ion density around the sheath edge, which is more prominent for high pressures.
+For perspective, the Larmor turning point of the CSEs immediately after emission (approximately twice their Larmor radius) occurs at $z\sim 0.9$ mm.
 The ion density increases more gradually from the cathode, affected only by acceleration in the sheath electric field and a negligible amount of ionization.
 This positive charge density corresponds to the steep cathode sheath shown in Fig.~\ref{fig:lineout}(a), that gradually rolls over near the sheath edge.

-Figure~\ref{fig:lineout}(d) shows that the discharge is quasineutral ($n_i \approx n_e$) outside of the narrow cathode sheath.
+Figure~\ref{fig:lineout}(d) shows that the discharge is quasineutral ($n_{\rm i} \approx n_{\rm e}$) outside of the narrow cathode sheath.
 The presheath extends from the sheath edge to the position where $\phi\approx0$, which is roughly at $z\sim10$ mm for all pressures.
 In the presheath, there is a broad peak in plasma density that decays toward the anode.
 Figure~\ref{fig:lineout}(b) shows that the presheath has a significant electric field, that approaches zero near the presheath-bulk interface.
 The bulk plasma potential is roughly constant ($\phi\sim1$ V), and the density is low compared to the presheath.